sabbakix/woler/README.md

 # woler
 Simple Wake on Lan application

-## Settings
+## Installation

+Install wakeonlan dependency

+    pip install wakeonlan

-Create a list.csv file and fill each row with the name and the mac address of the pc to wake up.
+Create a list.csv file in the same directory as woler.py and fill each row with the name and the mac address of the pc to wake up.

 For example: